idm-oxford/climate-epidemics/docs/getting-started/overview.rst

 ========

-climepi is a Python package for combining ensemble climate projections with models of climate suitability for vector-borne diseases to analyze the impacts of climate change and its uncertainties on disease risks.
+climepi is a Python package for combining ensemble climate projections with models of climate suitability for vector-borne diseases (VBDs) to analyze the impacts of climate change and its uncertainties on VBD risks. climepi is designed with a modular architecture, allowing users to apply and extend its functionality to a wide range of climate datasets and climate-sensitive epidemiological models.

 Core dependencies
 -----------------